erjosito/DSC/README.md

 ### Azure Automation Account

-You need essentially two things:
-- Azure Automation account in the international cloud: I use West Europe.
+1. You need an Azure Automation account in the international cloud: I use West Europe.
 You need to import an example config (for example the TestConfig.ps1 file in this repo) and compile it.
 Verify that you have two Config Nodes
+2. You need to copy the URL and key of your automation account and save them for later (Notepad is your friend)

 ### Resource Group and Vnet in the Azure German Cloud